RikFerreira/dwm/README.md

 -   Scratchpad for quick annotations (useful with R and Neovim).
 -   Firefox spawn in tag 1, RStudio spawn in tag 2 and Telegram spawn in tag 9.
 Terminals can spawn in any tag.
--   sxiv and display (imagemagick) floats.
+-   sxiv, display (imagemagick) and mpv clients float.

 ## Screenshots